 March — last great month

 Close to February in quality, with better weather.
 Days are lengthening but you still have 8 hours of darkness in mid-March.
-The spring equinox (around March 20) reliably produces the year's strongest aurora displays — geomagnetic coupling peaks.
+Around the spring equinox (around March 20) geomagnetic activity is statistically somewhat elevated — good news on average, though never a guarantee for a specific night.
 Temperatures are more tolerable (−10 to −15°C typical).

 By late March you can also start doing daylight activities like our Abisko Day Tour because the sun is up until 19:00+.

-Strategy: March 15-25 targets the equinox peak.
+Strategy: March 15-25 targets the equinox window.
 Good for travellers who can't handle February cold.

 Early April — the last call